Minggu, 27 Desember 2009

 Update on Projects

-* Goat Island Skiff kits can be cut anytime.
+It has been awhile so this is a quick overall update on projects:* Goat Island Skiff kits can be cut anytime.
 Marketing for kits will begin by late Winter time and CNC cutting will be part of the plan.
 Meetings with CNC companies will happen early winter.
-I am taking coursework in Rhino/CAD to enable me to create files, modify files, and give them to CNC cutters.
+I am taking coursework in Rhino/CAD to enable me to create files, modify files, and give them...

 Read More..